-Is Your Department Positioned to Share Ownership and Become a Strategic Partner?
+Is Your Business Function Positioned to Share Ownership and Become a Strategic Partner?

 The presence and capability of a company’s Business Relationship Management (BRM) team is the key to success.